GNS-Science/nz-srm-slab/README.md

 ##### Note
 The codes are specific for the purpose and are not generalized.
 There are several hard codes that cannot be used directly for any other study region.
 The author assumes no responsibility or liability for any errors or omissions.
 The information contained in this repository is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness, or timeliness.

+Any questions?
+Suggestions and comments?
+Please contact the corresponding/first authors.
+Thanks!